Site Prep Tips for Prefab Buildings

 Frequently Asked Questions

 We highly discourage placing a new shed directly on the bare ground or grass.
 A properly prepared shed pad is worth its cost many times over.
 Your shed will need to be level to allow doors and windows to function properly, not to mention undue stress that is put on the structure when it is placed on an uneven surface.
-Improper slope and contact with the dirt will lead to moisture problems, rot and decay.
+Improper slope and contact with the dirt can lead to moisture problems, rot and decay.